The basics of Clout Chasing

 So you want to know the answer to the question: “What is clout chasing?”
 Well, that’s a relatively easy one.
-It means when someone does something with the sole intention of getting likes and followers on social media in order to bolster their following.
+It means when someone does something with the sole intention of getting likes and followers on social media to bolster their following.

-But there are many other ways people can engage in this activity as well – such as by posting photos of themselves engaged in charitable activities for which they receive praise from others.
+- But there are many other ways people can engage in this activity, such as by posting photos of themselves engaged in charitable activities for which they receive praise from others.

 - One-sided thinking

 Often, activists are told that they need to have a solid online presence to be successful.
 They’re encouraged to use social media and other forms of digital activism as their primary source for outreach and organizing.

 - This is not always the best advice, however.
 Instead, many activist organizations prioritize offline work because it has proven more effective at reaching people who might not otherwise be exposed to this type of movement building.